beego/beedoc/en-US/advantage/README.md

 # Advanced Beego

-We have demonstrated the basic use of Beego.
+We have demonstrated the basic usage of Beego.
 Now we will talk about more advanced topics.

 - [In process monitor](./monitor.md)

-  Beego will serve at two ports.
+  Beego will serve as two ports by default.
 One is 8080 for application to serve users.
-Another is 8088, to monitor the process status, to execute tasks and so on.
+Another is 8088, to monitor the process status, execute tasks and so on.

 - [Filters](../mvc/controller/filter.md)